Skip to content

 Moreover, chase covers lower the risk of chimney fires.
 When leaves or sticks land on an uncovered chimney, hot sparks can ignite them.
 However, a well-placed cover blocks debris before it gathers.
 Because there is no pile of dry fuel, the danger of fire drops sharply.

 Even though chase covers are sturdy, they still need regular checks.
 For example, look for rust, cracks, or small holes every year.
-If you see damage, then replacing the cover right away prevents leaks and costly repairs.
+If damaged, then replacing the cover right away prevents leaks and costly repairs.
 Finally, choosing a new cover made from rust-resistant metal helps it last even longer.

 Key Points to Remember